 Spotlight is potentially the most important of all the casting websites.
 This is the casting site most big casting directors use to post their castings.

-While the majority of castings go straight to agents on here, you may be able to find professional jobs that fit your specific casting on here.
+While the majority of castings go straight to agents on here, you may be able to find professional jobs that fit your specific casting.
+It’s a great platform for self-submission for acting roles.

 I know, it seems like a catch-22, doesn’t it?
-Don’t worry, you can you use the following casting websites in order to get those first credits and get your Spotlight account up and running.
+Don’t worry, you can use the following casting websites to get those first credits and get your Spotlight account up and running.

 Mandy

-Mandy is one of the best platforms in the UK to get acting work without an agent.
-They have a free section to find unpaid work, or a paid section to find professional work.
+Mandy is one of the best platforms in the UK to get acting work without representation.
+They have a free section to find unpaid work, or a paid section to find professional work and freelance acting gigs.

 Backstage